mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "Naturally," said Sharrington, "the machine has been stopped."

-"We are travelling at the speed of 298,000 of your miles per a second of your time—"that is the speed of your sunlight.
+"We are travelling at the speed of 298,000 of your miles per a second of your time—that is the speed of your sunlight.
 But that is as nothing to the velocities of the ether vibrations."

 Sharrington's sight, hearing, smell and touch seemed to blend into one.
 He felt himself transfused as in a core of ardent and intolerable light.
 And the thought came to him that this must indeed be death, and that it might even be some limbo in the "vast obscure," some hell.